SQLCODE917/mcp-langchain/knower/README.md

 ## Resign Decisions

 - Using `nvidia_Llama-3.1-8B-UltraLong-4M-Instruct-Q6_K_L` to explore the limits of context size
+- Modelfile to
-- Modelfile with a template to enable tool use and prevent infinite looping
+    - prevent infinite looping
+    - integrate Ollama with LangChain's StructuredTool format
 - in `server.py`, when building the FAISS index, experimenting with chunk size and quantity
 - in `server.py`, `recursion_limit` to avoid infinite looping
 - in `client.py`, the `explainer_prompt` which prioritizes tool use over defaulting to internal knowledge

+## Optimizing chunking for Python

+- Instead of splittinig every x characters, split along function and class definitions using an AST